 A tall basket is for blankets and bedding.

 I also try to keep an empty basket in front of the dryer for clean clothes.
 And cannot imagine this room without the hanging rod.
 I hang a ton of items, but that’s more of a personal problem. ;)

 Upstairs I have two baskets, one in our bathroom and the other in a little nook between the kitchen and kids’ bathroom.
 The bathroom is too small to keep a laundry basket in and this little nook is just the right size that it’s not really in the way.

-This is the key, in my opinion.
+This is the key, in my opinion, to the laundry system.
 Clothes from both baskets are taken downstairs every day and sorted.
 This is usually done by the kids.
 More on that later.

 This helps keep the baskets empty and all dirty clothes in one area....the laundry room.

 At the end end of the day, usually after bedtime, I can start a load of laundry.
 I choose whichever basket needs to be done.
 I then switch them to the dryer in the morning.
 Typically, I’ll start another load then or sometime that day.
 The goal is to have a load ready to either fold and put away the next morning or if I fold at night, the kids put away first thing the next morning (in theory).

 One other important idea is to keep the loads small.
 I have found when there are smaller loads, the kids do not get overwhelmed.
 I am the same way really.
 But if there is less complaining from them, even better.

 Here is a snapshot of the items I use to do laundry.
 All Free and Clear is the detergent we have been using for probably ten years now.
 It was one of the first things we changed when we started eliminating toxins from our house.

 Update September 2019: I’ve been informed Just.Ingredients has listed the All Free and Clear as a thumbs down on her Instagram page.
 A reminder that companies change formulations.
 We are continuing to use this product at this time.
 I will update you when that changes.